nix-community/setup.nix/README.rst

-for developing, testing and packaging declaratively configured Python packages in Nix_/NixOS_ environments. **setup.nix** is designed for mixed environments, where both traditional and Nixpkgs_ based Python package development must coexists with minimal additional maintance.
+for developing, testing and packaging declaratively configured Python packages in Nix_/NixOS_ environments. **setup.nix** is designed for mixed environments, where both traditional and Nixpkgs_ based Python package development must coexist with minimal additional maintanance.

 **setup.nix** does not replace any tools or conventions in Nixpkgs_, but helps to develop Python packages on top of it when not all required packages or